vindalu/vindalu-rbac/README.md

 Role
 ----
 A `Role` contains a set of policy definitions.
+It contains the following fields:

 ##### Name
 The name of the role.